Roxalis/roxalis.github.io/_posts/2019-01-20-Recessions.md

 |mild|	14|	18.0|	1.315|
 |severe|	19|	34.98|	1.620|

-Despite the strong losses of capital during market collapses (recessions), the annual yield of the S&P over more than 200 years has been in average 5.07 %.
+Despite the strong losses of capital during market crashes (recessions), the annual yield of the S&P over 200 years has been in average 5.07%.
 A more realistic method is to look at individual periods (23 years each):

 Table 3: S&P annual yield between 1858 and 2018